Triad Research · Memo 03 · Founder Note

 • Risk: roster discovery is operationally expensive

-Triad's creator practice is built on the voice-selection model — explicitly, structurally, from the founding cohort onward.
-The cohort is capped at 100 seats.
-Selection is by application and partner interview, not follower count.
-Roster economics are calibrated for creators in the 10K–100K range producing original work, with retainers structured to give creators stability to focus on long-form output rather than chasing short-term placement income.
+Triad runs the voice-selection model structurally, from the founding cohort onward.
+One hundred seats, filled by application and interview, never by follower count.
+Economics calibrated for creators in the 10K to 100K range producing original work, with retainers built so they can focus on long-form output instead of chasing placements.

 Sources & References